 In a recent interview, Clay Hutson says that he has lately been doing a lot of stage management.
 He handles the whole operation from getting equipment set up to breaking it all down once the curtain comes down.
 He says he constantly double checks his work so that everyone remains safe and nothing he or his crew does negatively impact the show in any way.

 When choosing who to add to his crew Clay Hutson says he will always take someone talented in their job over someone that is nice and politically correct.
 He doesn’t really care if someone is rough around the edges as long as they can do their jobs correctly.
-He says that if someone is really good at their jobs that means they really care about it and find it to be one of their passions in life.

 He says he has worked with a lot of really enthusiastic people over the years that weren’t any good at what they do for a living.
 They’re really polite but also really incompetent.
 Clay Hutson says he’s better off hiring an older, beaten-down employee than a young inexperienced person who goes about the day with their head in the clouds.